 Can my friend or partner come up to visit during the day, or stay for just one night?

 No. Because of our insurance, only registered members who have signed the event waiver are permitted on camp grounds.
-The minimum Jamboree registration period is 3 days.
+The minimum Jamboree registration period is 4 days in 2022.

 Can I bring my children or pets?

-No. Jamboree is a member-only event, with alcohol served at some events, and you must be 19+ (and human) to be a member.
+No. Jamboree is a member-only event, and you must be 19+ (and human) to be a member.

 I'm not much of a sports participant.
 Is that a problem?

 Not at all.
 There are LOTS of activities available for those into arts and crafts, games, entertainment, or more quiet pursuits like reading, yoga or meditation.

 Do I need a certain skill level to take part in the sporting or arts activities?